Historical Fiction – Ultimate Guide To Escaping Into the Past

 A literary genre where the story takes place sometime in the past.

-How far back in time does the author have to transport the reader in order to fall into this genre?
+How far back in time does the author have to transport the reader to fall into this genre?
 The general rule of thumb is that the story has to take place at least 50 years in the past to be considered “historical fiction.”
 50 years will, in some cases, literally take the reader out of their lifetime and into another that they would have no other way of experiencing other than perhaps through the pages of their book.

 Historical Fiction – Is the Story Real or Fake?

-Historical fiction novels portray the setting of the book and the details of the time period as accurately as possible.
+Historical fiction novels portray the setting of the book and the details of the period as accurately as possible.
 Historical fiction novels are set in a real place during a specific time in history that is a culturally recognizable time.

-Characters in historical fiction can be either completely fictional or real recognizable people from history.
+Characters in historical fiction can be either completely fictional or real, recognizable people from history.
 In many cases, authors use both real and fictional characters.

 If that seems confusing, it may be easier to understand with an example like this –

-So you see, these are classic examples of how an author can blend together historically accurate places and times in history with characters or events from their own imagination.
+So you see, these are classic examples of how an author can blend together historically accurate places and times in history with characters or events from their imagination.

 So, back to the original question of whether a historical fiction novel is real or fake.